skiadas/NumberTheoryCourse/notes/equations_diophantine_intro.md

 > The equation $ax+by=1$ has a solution if and only if $\gcd(a,b) = 1$.

 This follows as the only way $\gcd(a,b)$ would divide $1$ is if it were actually equal to 1.

+In the next segment, we will see how the Euclidean Algorithm can help us find a solution.